 I’m an introvert.
 And yet I’ve learned to embrace networking.

-Here are 6 tactics I have embraced to make networking events more rewarding—even enjoyable:
+Here are six tactics I have embraced to make networking events more rewarding — even enjoyable:

 1. SET A MONTHLY GOAL

-Commit to attending a certain number and certain type of networking event each month.
-Perhaps you commit to one happy hour-type event in your industry as well as two one-on-one coffee meetups.
+Commit to attending a certain number and type of networking events each month.
+Perhaps you commit to one happy hour event in your industry as well as two one-on-one coffee meetups.
 Schedule a reminder on your calendar the month before to research and schedule these events, and to email colleagues you want to get together with.

 2. REGISTER FOR A NETWORKING EVENT

-This may seem simple, but some people respond better to external accountability than others.
+This may seem simple, but some people respond better than others to external accountability.
 For those people, just the fact that they paid ahead of time to attend an event will make them go.
 Or, if they schedule a one-on-one meeting, they wouldn’t dream of cancelling.
 So, don’t hesitate.
 Don’t postpone.
 Schedule now.

 3. SET NETWORKING GOALS FOR EACH EVENT